rudidude86/gura-lang.github.io/documents/File-Operation.md

         }
     }

-Its diagram comes as below:
+Below shows a diagram of the process:

     +--------+    +-----------------+    +---------------+
     | stream |--->|  filter stream  |--->| filter stream |---> (reading data)